endless-sky/endless-sky-wiki/CreatingMissions.md

 ```

 The planet must be in a system owned by the given government.
 Again, the list can be all on one line, or multiple indented lines.

+If this is a source filter and the mission is being offered when "assisting" or "boarding" a ship, the government in this filter refers to the ship's government, not the government of the current star system.
+This allows you, for example, to create a mission that is only offered by merchant ships.

 ```html
 attributes <name>*